 Play may be very game-like, or may be more concerned with dramatic or artistic expression.
 The fictional genres used vary greatly, from realistic modern or historical settings to fantastic or futuristic eras.
 Production values are sometimes minimal, but can involve elaborate venues and costumes.
 LARPs might range in size from small private events lasting a few hours to huge public events with thousands of players lasting for days.

 LARP has also been referred to as live role-playing (LRP), interactive literature, and freeform or improv role-playing.
 Some of these terms are still in common use, however LARP has become the most commonly accepted term.

 The live action in LARP is analogous to the term live action used in film and video to differentiate works with human actors from animation.
 Playing a LARP is often called larping, and one who does it is often called a larper.

 Naturally the point of both LARPing and Improv is to engage in a collaberative experience that is unpredictable and has the potential to be endlessly entertaining!

 A Synergy of Artistic Play and Community Consciousness

 Come join us for group games in a collaberative and supportive setting, as improv and role-playing was meant to be, and bring a willingness and interest in not only having fun with us by reaching in and finding interesting characters to play, but also in reaching outward into the community with us and showing your real character in the reflection of those we're able to help.

 Acting as scary monsters then behaving as upstanding citizens willing to lend a helping hand in the community?

-Emerald Chronicles is a collaberative adventure, where co-created improv storytelling and fair play are highlighted in a fun and safe environment, guided by Storytellers and advocates who care and know that cooperative gaming and community building works.
+Emerald Chronicles is a collaberative adventure, where co-created improv storytelling and fair play are highlighted in a fun and safe environment, guided by Directors and advocates who care and know that cooperative gaming and community building works.